Preparing Your Appearance for Court

 Please be in the courthouse by 9:30 a.m.
 When you enter the courthouse, look for attorney Jerome Paun, whose photograph appears on the Attorney Profile page or ask a marshal to point him out.
 When you find Attorney Paun, say hello so he knows you are in the courthouse.
 When you address the judge in the courtroom, make eye contact, say "Good morning," then let your lawyer do the talking and pay attention to what is happening.

-Attorney Jerome Paun has more than 25 years of experience defending clients against criminal charges in Windham County, Connecticut.
+Since 1980, Attorney Jerome Paun has been defending clients in Windham County, Connecticut.
 We advise clients throughout the process not to speak to police without an attorney present or to the prosecutor, who wants to get a conviction.
 Anything you say can and will be used against you.
 Seasoned advocate Jerome Paun looks out for your best interests, and builds a strong defense.

 Contact Us for a Confidential Consultation

-For a free criminal defense consultation with a lawyer at our firm, please call us toll-free at 866.787.0119 or send us an e-mail .
+For a free criminal defense consultation with a Windham County criminal defense lawyer at our firm, please call us toll-free at (860) 455-4202.